-As part of Next Generation Connecticut, the University shall report not later than January 1, 2016, and annually thereafter, in accordance with the provisions of section 11-4a, to the joint standing committees of the General Assembly having cognizance of matters relating to finance, revenue and bonding, commerce and higher education on its progress toward achieving the goals set forth in the plan developed pursuant to the act.
+As part of Next Generation Connecticut, the University shall report not later than January 1, 2016, and annually thereafter, in accordance with the provisions of Section 10a-109x(c), to the joint standing committees of the General Assembly having cognizance of matters relating to finance, revenue and bonding, commerce and higher education on its progress toward achieving the goals set forth in the plan developed pursuant to the act.
 The report shall include a summary of the research and economic development activities of the University.
+Pursuant to Section 10a-109nn, the University has conducted an assessment of this progress in achieving the goals set forth in the plan as compared to nationally ranked research universities.
+This assessment is submitted to the chairpersons and ranking members of the joint standing committees of the General Assembly having cognizance of matters relating to finance, revenue and bonding, commerce and higher education by December 31, 2019 and five years thereafter.